Focus 2030

 en

-Increase of Official Development Assistance in 2022
+Slight increase in Official Development Assistance in 2023

-ODA issued by members of the OECD’s Development Assistance Committee (DAC) reached a historical level of USD 204 billion in 2022 or 0.36% of the combined gross national income of DAC countries.
+The OECD published, on 11 April 2024, the preliminary figures for the amounts allocated by donor countries to official development assistance (ODA) in 2023.
+ODA from members of the OECD’s Development Assistance Committee (DAC) amounted to a historic $223.7 billion in 2023, or 0.37% of the combined gross national income of DAC countries.
 This is the highest level ever.
-Latest intel and analyses.

-ODA REACHES A NEW HIGH IN 2022
+ODA REACHES A NEW HIGH IN 2023

 An increase in ODA since the adoption of the Sustainable development goals

-Find out more about the preliminary figures for ODA in 2022.
+Find out more about the preliminary figures for ODA in 2023.

 Further reading